 Ajloun Castle (a 1.5 hour drive north of the capital) was built atop Mt ‘Auf (1250m) between 1184 and 1188 by one of Saladin’s generals, ‘Izz ad Din Usama bin Munqidh (who was also Saladin’s nephew).

 The castle commands views of the entire Valley, and three wadis leading into it, making it an important strategic link in the defensive chain against the Crusaders and a counterpoint to the Crusader Belvoir Fort on the Sea of Galilee (present-day Israel and the Palestinian Territories).
 You can also catch glimpses of Syria in the distance.

-Our next stop (on our way back to Amman) was Jerash which is only 48 km north of Amman and is an absolute must see!
+Our next stop (on our way back to the capital) was Jerash which is only 48 km north of the city and is an absolute must see!
 The Jordanian Tourist Board states that this is the second most visited site in Jordan after Petra.

 This area is known for the ruins of the Greco-Roman city of Gerasa.
 It became an urban center during the 3rd century BC and a member of the federation of Greek cities known as the Decapolis (“ten cities” in Greek).

 Prospering during the 1st century BC as a result of its position on the incense and spice trade route from the Arabian Peninsula to Syria and the Mediterranean region, it was a favorite city of the Roman emperor, Hadrian.